mfornace/lilwil/README.md

 Unit tests are functors which:
 - take a first argument of `lilwil::Context`
 - return `void` or an object convertible to `lilwil::Value`
 - take any other arguments of a type convertible from `lilwil::Value`.
 (You can use `auto` instead of `lilwil::Context` if it is the only parameter, though it's a bit unrecommended.
 You can't use `auto` for the other parameters unless you specialize the `lilwil` signature deduction.)
+Currently default arguments are not supported, though I suppose they could be in the future.

 If you include `<lilwil/Macros.h>` you can use the following test declaration styles.
 ```c++